iqnite/msix-no-cert/README.md

 This PowerShell script works around the issue by installing a self-signed certificate (which is free) to the user's machine and running the package installer afterwards.

+## Limitations

+Before using this tool, consider the following:

+- The user will need to extract a ZIP archive before installing.
+A standalone EXE installer is being worked on.
+- Windows Security will show security warnings when trying to run the installer.
+However, these can be easily clicked away by the user.

+If you are okay with these, read on!

 ## Prerequisites

 To use this tool, you will need: